raspberrypi/documentation/configuration/external-storage.md

 # External Storage configuration
-You can connect your external hard disk drive (HDD) to any of the USB ports on the Raspberry Pi and mount the file system to access the data stored on your HDD.
+You can connect your external hard disk drive (HDD) to any of the USB ports on the Raspberry Pi, and mount the file system to access the data stored on your HDD.

 By default, Raspberry Pi automatically mounts some of the popular file systems such as FAT, NTFS, and HFS+ at `/media/pi/<HARD-DRIVE-LABEL>` location.

-To setup your HDD such that it always mounts to a specific location of your choice, you must manually mount yout HDD.
+To set up your HDD so that it always mounts to a specific location of your choice, you must manually mount your HDD.

-If your HDD has an exFAT partition, first install the exFAT driver.
+If your HDD has an exFAT partition, install the exFAT driver.

 ## Installing the exFAT driver
-Run the following commands in the command line to update the Aptitude repository and then install the exFAT driver using the Aptitude Package Manager.
+Run the following commands in the command line to update the Aptitude repository, then install the exFAT driver using the Aptitude Package Manager.
 ```
 sudo apt-get update
 sudo apt-get install exfat-fuse
 ```

-## Mounting a HDD
+## Mounting an HDD
 You can mount your HDD at specific empty folder locations.

-1. Plug-in the external HDD to a USB port on the Raspberry Pi.
+1. Plug in the external HDD to a USB port on the Raspberry Pi.
 2. List the disk partitions on the device.
 Run the following command:

     ```